baketti/CRUD-Products-and-Orders/README.md

 ```
 - `GET /orders/me`: Fetch all orders of the logged-in user.
 Returns an array of order objects.

-Admin users (include JWT token in the Authorization header with the format `Bearer {token}`):
+Admin users (include JWT in the Authorization header with the auth type Bearer Token):

 - `GET /admin/orders`: Fetch all orders.
 Returns an array of orders.
 This endpoint can be filtered using query string parameters.
-  - `from`: If provided alone, it allows searching for orders based on the insertion date.
+  - `from`: If provided alone, it allows searching for orders based on the insertion date and orders with a createdAt field matching the 'from' date will be returned.
-  - `to`: If provided in conjunction with `from`, it allows searching for orders within a specific date range.
+  - `to`: It doesn't work alone.
+If provided in conjunction with `from`, it allows searching for orders within a specific date range.
   - `productsIds`: If provided it will be an array of product IDs(one or more).
 It allows searching for all orders that contain the products specified in the query parameters.

   Note: You cannot search by both date and products.
-You can only perform one type of filtered search at a time.
+You can only perform one kind of filtered search at a time.
 - `GET admin/orders/:id`: Fetch a single order by its ID.
 Returns an order object.
 - `DELETE admin/orders/:id`: Delete an order by its ID.